tianhongg/WAND-PIC/README.md

 * A Good Weather. :sun_with_face:

-* A Good Computer :computer: and Electricity. :zap:
+* A Working Computer :computer: and Electricity. :zap:

 ## Compiling